maximilien/musings/blogs/ai/1/draft.md

 - Speed and focus without GUI overhead
 - Natural for terminal-native developers
+- Excellent for parallelization--I typically am working on two or three repos at once using iTerm's tabs
 - Review happens via git and terminal tools rather than visual diffs
-- Trade-off: easier to miss issues, requires discipline
+- Trade-off: easier to miss issues, requires more discipline (testing, diff reviews)

 Neither is objectively better.
 The right choice depends on how you think about code.